*Course has already started*

-A commissioning editor (speaker TBC) will explain the essential skills necessary to review your writing objectively and improve it.
+Katherine Armstrong, Deputy Publishing Director at S&S, will explain the essential skills necessary to review your writing objectively and improve it.
 They will also discuss what publishers look for in prospective authors, what authors can expect from them, how the publishing process works and how submitted novels change from first drafts to published books.

 19.05-20.30: Workshop on a submitted scene which you have found problematic or would like to discuss, together with a brief description of where this fits into your story.
 You will also be asked to submit a 300 word synopsis of your novel in order to assist in your preparation for their submission to the guest agent in Week 6

 18.00-19.00: Introducing Your Novel to the World of Publishing

 19.05 to 20.30 Literary agent David Headley (DHH) will discuss what agents look for in prospective authors and what authors can expect from them, how the publishing process works and how submitted novels change from first drafts to published books.
 Jordan will then join William to hear your pitches and give feedback on your submitted 600 word synopses and 1000 word extracts.